FOSSEE/st-scripts/embellishing_a_plot/script.rst

 Pause the video and do this exercise.
 Resume the video, after the exercise is solved.

-Plot sin(x) in blue colour and with linewidth as 3.
+Plot sin(x) in blue colour alongwith linewidth as 3.

 ..
 L9